addy-dclxvi/blog/content/post/fish-shell.md

 set fish_key_bindings fish_default_key_bindings
 {{< /highlight >}}

-On the left shell prompt, I only put current working directory.
+On the left shell prompt, I only put the current working directory.
-I dont need username and host information, because I only use this machine locally & only have one user.
-On the right shell prompt I add clock to measure how long a command is executed.
+I don't need the username and host information, because I only use this machine locally & only have one user.
+On the right shell prompt I add a clock to measure how long a command is executed.
 I set the hightlight of command that's not available in the system (which means error) to yellow to avoid typo.
 Maybe my fish configuration is not suitable for you.